-Wieseman, Marjorie E. "Sarah Leading Hagar to Abraham."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York, 2017.
+Wieseman, Marjorie E. "Sarah Leading Hagar to Abraham" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artwork/sarah-leading-hagar-to-abraham/ (archived May 2020).

-https://www.theleidencollection.com/archive/.

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this entry is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.

-After many years of marriage, the biblical patriarch Abraham and his wife, Sarah, were unable to conceive a child.
-In the hope that they might yet beget an heir, Sarah suggested that Abraham try to have a child with her beautiful, young Egyptian maid Hagar.
+After many years of marriage, the biblical patriarch Abraham and his wife, Sarah, were unable to conceive a child. ^[1] In the hope that they might yet beget an heir, Sarah suggested that Abraham try to have a child with her beautiful, young Egyptian maid Hagar.
 Hagar became pregnant and gave birth to a son, Ishmael, when Abraham was eighty-six years old.
 When, several years later, Sarah eventually became pregnant and had a son, Isaac, household relations soured.
 Ishmael began to tease his younger half-brother, leading Sarah to insist that Abraham banish Hagar and Ishmael from the family home; the latter were forced to wander in the desert.

-Sarah Leading Hagar to Abraham is one of only two biblical subjects painted by Caspar Netscher (the other is Bathsheba, dated 1667).^[2] The subject is not only an unusual choice for Netscher, but is generally guite rare in seventeenth-century Dutch art.
-[3] By contrast, other episodes from the Old Testament story of Hagar were fairly common.
+Sarah Leading Hagar to Abraham is one of only two biblical subjects painted by Caspar Netscher (the other is Bathsheba, dated 1667).
+The subject is not only an unusual choice for Netscher, but is generally quite rare in seventeenth-century Dutch art.
+By contrast, other episodes from the Old Testament story of Hagar were fairly common.
 The Dismissal of Hagar, when Abraham is later forced to expel the Egyptian concubine and his first-born son, was treated on numerous occasions by Pieter Lastman (1583-1633) and his contemporaries, by Rembrandt van Rijn (1606-69), and by artists of the Rembrandt school.
-[4] The appeal of that particular episode lay largely in the complex web of emotions it presented for both artist and audience: Abraham rendered indecisive by conflicting loyalties-faithful to his wife Sarah yet feeling compassion for Hagar and Ishmael; and Hagar, sorrowful, bereft, and fearful of what the future might hold for herself and her young son.
-In its contrasting of the comforts of the home with the harsh uncertainties of the desert wilderness, the story served a moralizing purpose as well, reinforcing the primacy of the nuclear family and the importance of maintaining domestic order.
-[5]
+The appeal of that particular episode lay largely in the complex web of emotions it presented for both artist and audience: Abraham rendered indecisive by conflicting loyalties-faithful to his wife Sarah yet feeling compassion for Hagar and Ishmael; and Hagar, sorrowful, bereft, and fearful of what the future might hold for herself and her young son.
+In its contrasting of the comforts of the home with the harsh uncertainties of the desert wilderness, the story served a moralizing purpose as well, reinforcing the primacy of the nuclear family and the importance of maintaining domestic order.^[5]